trioderegion/dnd5e-helpers/README.md

 - For Tools, it tries to match the tool name with the proficiency (Ex.
 "Flute" will not be detected by checking "Musical Instrument" Tool Proficiency textbox, but "Musical Instrument: Flute" will.
 To detect "Flute", add "Flute" as a special Tool Proficiency).

 ### Auto Regeneration
-- Automatically checks actors with the Regeneration feature
+- Automatically checks actors with the Regeneration or Self-Repair features
-- Searches the Regeneration Feature for the phrase "X hit points", where X can be a static value or a dice formula
+- Searches the these features for the phrase "X hit points", where X can be a static value or a dice formula
 - At the start of their turn, prompts the GM for a roll for the regen and auto applies the healing

 ### Undead Fortitude